Ilanss/Travel-Log/README.md

 ### Create a trip
 To create a trip, simply press the "+" button located at the bottom right of the "My trips" page.
 To be created a trip needs the following:
-- A title (minimum 3 characters)
+- A title
-- A description (minimum 5 characters)
+- A description

 ### Show a trip
 Once the trip has been created it will be displayed in your list thanks to a preview and you can access its content by pressing on the appropriate item.